WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-class-hooks.md

 related_post_label: Check out this related post
 tags: []
 twitter_announcement: I just dropped a new post check it out.
-path: kedro-class-hooks
+path: configurable-kedro
-title: Kedro Class Hooks
+title: Create Configurable Kedro Hooks
 date: 2020-05-23T05:00:00.000+00:00
 status: published
 description: There are two main ways to create kedro hooks, with modules and classes.
 Each